 The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis in fund financial statements is on the major funds in either the governmental or business-type activities categories.
 Major individual governmental and proprietary funds are reported as separate columns in the fund financial statements.
-The Town does not have a non-major fund.
+The Town does not have any non-major funds.
 The following fund types are used by the Town: